Mexico–Saint Vincent and the Grenadines relations: Trade

-In 2018, trade between Mexico and Saint Vincent and the Grenadines totaled US$1.6 million.
-Mexico's main exports to Saint Vincent and the Grenadines include: cylinders; control units and adapters; pulp; cellulose; and machinery and stoves.
-Saint Vincent and the Grenadines's main exports to Mexico include: batteries and electric batteries; and pens.
+In 2023, trade between Mexico and Saint Vincent and the Grenadines totaled US$2.8 million.
+Mexico's main exports to Saint Vincent and the Grenadines include: construction and parts, monitors and projectors, washing machines, stoves, chemical based products, alcohol and oil.
+Saint Vincent and the Grenadines's main exports to Mexico include: parts and accessories for motor vehicles, electrical wires and cables, machinery parts, tools and alcohol.
 Mexican multinational company Cemex operates in Saint Vincent and the Grenadines.